philippmayrth/virtualdrums/README.md

 ### DrumKit

-The drumkit asset is currently `DrumKit_Named` it was the only free model on sketchfab (https://sketchfab.com/3d-models/drum-kit-57f6bb6e93c14762b0da1be2a50f1f44) that had objects named so sound could be mapped on it.
+The drumkit asset is currently `DrumKit_Named`.
+It was the only free model on sketchfab (https://sketchfab.com/3d-models/drum-kit-57f6bb6e93c14762b0da1be2a50f1f44) that had objects named so sound could be mapped on it.